NodesBlocks/NodesBlocks/README.md

   <div style="display: flex; align-items: flex-start;">
   <br />
 <h1>𝑵𝒐𝒅𝒆𝒔𝑩𝒍𝒐𝒄𝒌𝒔</h1>
-Highly secured & monitored 24/7 non-custodial staking Web3 infrastructure powered by professional validators with best uptime and very low commissions rates for our clients
+<h3>Created in 2022, we are providing highly secured & monitored 24/7 non-custodial staking Web3 infrastructure powered by professional validators with best uptime and very low commissions rates for our clients.
+We are validator in different blockchains as Ethereum, Cosmos, Polkadot and running following testnets and mainnets:</h3>
 <br />
 <br />
   </div>